mohsinkhan85090/DSA-Solutions/README.md

 Input: nums = [4,5,6,7,0,1,2], target = 0
 Output: 4

-12. Search Insert Position (LeetCode 35)
-Problem: Finds the index where a target should be inserted in a sorted array.
-File: Array&String/searchinsertposition.java

-Example:
-Input: nums = [1,3,5,6], target = 5
-Output: 2

 13.Rotate Array (LeetCode 189)
 Problem: Rotate an array to the right by k steps.